 What is a TIF?

-Why does the City of Dublin use TIFs for its development projects and what are the advantages of such an arrangement?
+Why does the City of Dublin use TIFs for its development projects?

 The City of Dublin, like many other municipalities throughout the State of Ohio, has utilized Tax Increment Financing as an important economic development and financing tool for the past 25 years to provide key infrastructure funding for the development and redevelopment of targeted types of economic development projects.
 If Dublin had not made use of this important tool over that time period, the City would have far less robust economic base (the source of our income tax revenue and our healthy property tax base) and a much less developed infrastructure system.

 One key benefit of TIFs is the projects being assisted continue to be responsible for making payment equivalent to all of the required property taxes.
 Instead of property taxes, however, the property owner makes “payments in lieu of taxes”, which equal the property taxes that would have been collected had a TIF not been in place.
 The revenue from the payments in lieu of taxes is used by municipalities to provide the public infrastructure improvements needed by these new development projects, thus benefiting the TIF area.